atveit/SwiftStateMachine/README.markdown

     unlocked -> locked (push);
     unlocked -> unlocked (coin);

-You can output a [GraphViz](http://graphviz.org) .dot file as like so:
+You can output a [GraphViz](http://graphviz.org) .dot file like so:

     println(machineDefinition.graphViz())

-The dot file looks like:
+A generated dot file looks like:

     digraph {
         node [shape=circle, height=1, width=1]